-The Smart System Technology & Commercialization Center of Excellence (STC) is managed and supported by the State University of New York Polytechnic Institute's (SUNY Poly) Colleges of Nanoscale Science and Engineering (CNSE).
-The purpose of the center is to attract, retain and develop talent, promote regional collaboration between industries, universities and government, boost the regional economy, and create a world-class photonics and microelectromechanical systems (MEMS) prototype, pilot and low to mid-volume MEMS manufacturing facility.
+The Smart System Technology & Commercialization Center of Excellence (STC) is managed and supported by SUNY Polytechnic Institute (formerly SUNY College of Nanoscale Science and Engineering and SUNYIT).
+The purpose of the center is to attract, retain and develop talent, promote regional collaboration between industries, universities and government, boost the regional economy, and create a world-class photonics and micro electromechanical systems (MEMS) prototype, pilot and low-volume MEMS manufacturing facility.

-In support of Governor Cuomo's ongoing strategy to drive nanotechnology-based economic development across New York State, CNSE's STC offers the largest array of world-class MEMS-related solutions in the industry, all under one roof.
-STC maintains a 130,000-squarefoot, state-of-the-art facility that includes over 35,000 square feet of certified cleanroom space for 150mm and 200mm wafer production, complemented by a dedicated 8,000-square-foot MEMS and optoelectronics packaging facility.
-The Center is also the only commercial "Trusted Foundry" source for MEMS integration for the U.S. Department of Defenses' Defense Microelectronics Activity (DMEA).
-The facility is also a trusted supplier for packaging, assembly and aggregation services.
+In support of Governor Cuomo's ongoing strategy to drive nanotechnology -based economic development across New York State, SUNY Poly's STC offers the largest array of world-class MEMS-related solutions in the industry, all under one roof.
+STC maintains a 130,000-square-foot, state-of-the-art facility that includes over 35,000 square feet of certified clean room space with 150mm and 200mm wafer production, complemented by a dedicated 8,000-square-foot MEMS and optoelectronic packaging facility.
+The Center is also the only commercial "Trusted

+Foundry" source for MEMS integration in for the U.S. Department of Defense program for Defense Microelectronics Activity (DMEA).
+The facility is also a trusted supplier for packaging, assembly, and aggregation services.

-SUNY Poly's CNSE is the first college in the world dedicated to research, development, education, and deployment in the emerging disciplines of nanoscience, nanoengineering, nanobioscience, and nanoeconomics.
-CNSE's Albany NanoTech Complex is a fully-integrated research, development, prototyping, and educational facility that provides strategic support through outreach, technology acceleration, business incubation, pilot prototyping, and test-based integration support for onsite corporate partners including IBM, TEL, Applied Materials, ASML and International SEMATECH, as well as other "next generation" nanotechnology research activities.
+SUNY Poly is the first college in the world dedicated to research, development, education, and deployment in the emerging disciplines of nanoscience, nanoengineering, nanobioscience, and nanoeconomics.
+It is a fully-integrated research, development, prototyping, and educational facility that provides strategic support through outreach, technology acceleration, business incubation, pilot prototyping, and test-based integration support for onsite corporate partners including IBM, TEL, Applied Materials, ASML and International SEMATECH, as well as other "next generation" nanotechnology research activities.

-An ongoing initiative of STC is assisting tenant and partner firms, as well as high-tech start-up companies, in bringing nano- and micro-technology innovations to market by helping them navigate a number of issues related to technology commercialization.
+An ongoing initiative of STC is assisting tenant and partner firms, as well as high-tech start-up companies in bringing innovations to market by helping them navigate a number of issues related to technology commercialization.
 STC provides a mix of services, including:

-- Business growth support mechanisms; - Access to physical and technological assets relevant to early state companies; - Technical support for product design, fabrication, packaging and testing services; - Access to STC developed manufacturing processes; - Collaboration with the regional FLWIB to develop workforce training programs; and - Resource pairing (e.g. venture capital, industry partners, etc.)
+- Business growth support mechanisms; - Access to physical and technological assets relevant to early stage companies; - Technical support for product design, fabrication, packaging and testing services; - Access to STC developed manufacturing processes; - Collaboration with the regional FLWIB to develop workforce training programs; and - Resource pairing (e.g. venture capital, industry partners, etc.)

 These resources are available to firms involved with the STC Center, either as physical tenants or as customers utilizing STC's technical infrastructure.
-STC is also a multi-tenant facility, accommodating office and meeting space for high-technology companies, a state of the art communications system linked to the Ontario County Fiber Optic ring, and advanced cleanroom and laboratory space to accommodate tenant equipment.
+STC is utilizing existing, underutilized space for tenant companies that can benefit from being co-located at STC.
+The facility accommodates office and meeting space for high-technology companies and related parties, a state of the art communications system linked to the Ontario County Fiber Optic ring, and advanced clean room laboratory space to accommodate tenant equipment.

-In 2007, STC was awarded a \$3 million grant through the U.S. Economic Development Administration to expand regional resources in cleanroom infrastructure and MEMS fabrication capabilities.
-This project has subsequently been completed.
-At this time, STC is advancing the development of its 57-acre "shovel ready" campus in support of nanotechnology and semiconductor industries.
+In 2007, STC was awarded a \$3 million grant through the U.S. Economic Development administration to expand regional resources in cleanroom infrastructure and MEMS fabrication capabilities.
+This project has been completed.
+At this time, STC, with the aid of Ontario County Local Development Corp., is developing its 57-acre site as a "shovel ready" campus in support of nanotechnology and semi-conductor industries.
 The campus is pre-approved for construction of an additional 793,000 square feet.
-This will allow STC the ability to market its site to firms that work in complementary industries so they can physically locate on the STC campus, further leveraging access to STC's substantial technical infrastructure, and other benefits including those available through the Start-Up New York program.
+This will allow STC the ability to market its sites to firms that work in complementary industries so they can physically locate on the STC campus, further leveraging access to STC's substantial technical infrastructure, and other benefits including those available through the Start Up NY program.